Canada supports security and stability in Haiti

-Through the Royal Canadian Mounted Police's International Peace Operations Program, Canadian civilian police officers from agencies across Canada have been serving in Haiti as advisors to the Haitian National Police in the areas of management, professional standards, training and mentoring.
-Since 1993, Canadian police from municipal, regional, provincial and the Royal Canadian Mounted Police are also participating in various UN missions in Haiti.
-The International Peace Operations Program’s involvement in Haiti has been the program's largest and longest-standing international contribution.
+Through the Royal Canadian Mounted Police's International Peace Operations Program, Canadian civilian police officers from agencies across Canada have been serving in Haiti as advisors to the HNP in the areas of management, professional standards, training and mentoring.
+Since 1993, Canadian police from municipal, regional, provincial and the Royal Canadian Mounted Police are also participating in various UN missions in Haiti – including the current one in support of justice in Haiti (MINUJUSTH).
+Engagement in Haiti has been the RCMP's largest and longest-standing international contribution.

 National Defence and the Canadian Armed Forces